James Gordon Partridge Bisset: Retirement

-Bisset and his wife retired in 1948 to overlook Little Manly, Sydney Harbour, Australia where he was well received by the local community and by his own recollection through personal journals gave more than 1,800 talks about his sea career and war service to more than 200,000 Australians.
+Bisset and his wife retired in 1948 to overlook Little Manly, Sydney Harbour, Australia, where he was well received by the local community and by his own recollection through personal journals gave more than 1,800 talks about his sea career and war service to more than 200,000 Australians.

 Personal life

 Bisset was married to May Hodgson in London on 28 June 1913.
-They had one son, Barry, who died following childbirth from the effects of German Measles.
+They had one son, James Gordon Barry, who died following childbirth from the effects of German Measles.

-Bisset died on 28 March 1967, aged 83 years, and was interred at Bournemouth, UK.
+Bisset died on 28 March 1967, aged 83 years.
+His body was cremated and his ashes were scattered in the Solent.